 Immunisations

 Visit a travel clinic a few months before leaving to inquire about any vaccines you may need.
 Give yourself lots of time, as certain immunisations require several weeks and even months between shots.
-Yellow fever and Hepatitis A (commonly contracted through sexual intercourse, contaminated food and inconspicuously, ice cubes) are two of the most common immunisations required for travelling worldwide, and you might need to show proof upon your arrival to affected countries and upon your return home.
+Yellow fever and Hepatitis A (commonly contracted through sexual intercourse, or contaminated food and water) are two of the most common immunisations required for travelling worldwide, and you might need to show proof upon your arrival to affected countries and upon your return home.

-I heard that rabies is on the rise in certain parts of the world - predominantly India, SouthEast Asia and Africa - and kinda dismissed it as irrelevant.
+Rabies is on the rise in certain parts of the world - predominantly India, SouthEast Asia and Africa - and it's often dismissed as irrelevant.
 But with all those Facebook/Instagram reels of travellers rescuing stray dogs in foreign countries, it’s actually quite relevant.

-Rabies scares the crap out of me, and not just because of Cujo (thanks, Stephen King), but because it is quite literally the world’s deadliest disease.
+Rabies scares the crap out of me, and not just because of Cujo (Stephen King, you monster!), but because it is quite literally the world’s deadliest disease.

 In humans, rabies is 99% fatal.
 If bitten (or even licked or scratched) by an infected animal, you must get your first shot within 24 hours and before symptoms appear, or you will most certainly die a horrendous death.
 Then several more shots will be required for you to be out of the woods.
 Sorry to be morbid.
 Keep in mind that, depending on where you are, your first and most urgent dose may be difficult to access.